focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Local search
+    + New widget
+    + Keep the classic mode
+    + Open in another pane on ctrl+enter, ctrl+1/2
+    + Support search actions
 + Load UE5 source and try to scan it
     + When doing it, collect info on any binary files that had to be read to be ignored
 + Ctrl+C without a selection removes the selection